 Obtain an Assistant Coach, Team Parent, Team Referees, and Sponsor.
-GET A SOLID
+GET A SOLID VOLUNTEER to be the Team Parent - and give them all non-coaching related Team responsibilities - such as obtaining volunteers and attending the Team Manager's meeting.

-VOLUNTEER to be the Team Parent - and give them all non-coaching related Team responsibilities - such as obtaining volunteers and attending the Team Manager's meeting.
+Fill Out (or make sure the Team Parent does) and enter your Volunteer list online at: https://ayso9.wufoo.com/forms/z1umit600xqlr8i/

-Fill Out (or make sure the Team Parent does) and give your Volunteer list to your Division Director.
 Inform your Division Director immediately if a player drops from your team.
-Then you can pick up your uniforms, game ball, keeper jersey, and coaching accessories for this year.
-Game cards will be given to your Team manager and Player rating cards will be distributed later in the season.
+Then you can pick up your uniforms and game ball for this year.
+Game cards will be included in the coach packet distributed at the end of the coaches meeting.

-NO changes (trades or swaps with other teams) can be made!!
-DA's MUST make them!
+NO changes (trades or swaps with other teams) can be made !!
+DA's MUST make them !
 ALL games will be forfeited if the coach makes changes in the team roster or makeup.